GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/getting-started/getting-started.md

 # Dashboard

-If you want a companion dashboard which goes along with the Story editor `@googleforcreators/dashboard` has got you covered.
-Similar to `StoryEditor` you can use the `Dashboard` in the package `@googleforcreators/dashboard` which can be used to maintain multiple stories stored in a CMS.
+If you want a companion dashboard to show stories created by the user or a list of story templates to choose from, you may use `Dashboard` from the `@googleforcreators/dashboard`  package.
+The dashboard can also be used to create a settings page for Story Editor.

 ## Scaffolding a Story Dashboard